sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✔✔: Regain 1 exhausted card of your choice

 **Details**: Take one deep breath to recover Stamina as you jump into the fray.
-Put Exhaustion token(s) on this card instead of losing Stamina point(s) from physical exhaustion
+When you would expend Stamina from physical effort, put token(s) on this card's slots instead.